goeastagent/MildInt/README.md

 m.append_test_overlapIDs(testIDs)
 m.append_training_overlapIDs(trainIDs)
 ```
-Feeding data to LIFAD.
-Training samples as well test samples should be fed to LIFAD.
+Feeding data to MildInt.
+Training samples as well test samples should be fed to MildInt.
 And training samples and test samples are seperated by ID.
 IDs, data (independent variable), y (dependent variable), and seqlen (time lengths of individual sample) should be arranged in order.

 ```
 m.build_integrative_network()